BerWang/web/03 Sprint Planning.md

         email = johndoe@gmail.com
 ```

+The `less` command allows you to view and navigate the contents of a file.
+You should check the [documentation](https://en.wikipedia.org/wiki/Less_(Unix)) to learn how to navigate up and down the file and (most importantly) how to quit!

 ## 6 Interacting with Git

 The main way you should use to work with Git are the _shell commands_ you enter using the _terminal_.
 Whilst you should be comfortable using these commands you might want to use a more graphical tool for day-to-day Git operations.
 There are many options however you should investigate: